soundcloud/project-dev-kpis/README.md

 # Project Development KPIs
-The `Project Development KPIs` project allows you monitor quantitative key performance indicators (KPIs) of product development teams.
+`Project Development KPIs` monitors quantitative key performance indicators (KPIs) of product development teams.
 It exports project development KPIs from [Jira](https://www.atlassian.com/software/jira) and [Github](https://github.com) to [prometheus](https://prometheus.io) for monitoring in metrics services such as [Grafana](https://grafana.com/).
 The current list of metrics provided is listed below.

 * [Lead & Cycle time](https://medium.com/swlh/agile-metrics-the-good-the-bad-and-the-ugly-65639d28fd29#.iof3qoqfe) based on a 5 issue rolling average.
 * Counts of unresolved issues in your backlog by issue type and status.
 This enables the measures below.